 To be considered for nomination as a Goldwater Scholar, a student must:

-All candidates for scholarships are nominated by their college or university.
-The Foundation will not solicit or accept applications directly from candidates but will advise applicants as to the appropriate procedures.
+All students must be nominated by their institution-designated Goldwater Faculty Representative to advance in the competition.
+The Foundation will not solicit or accept applications directly from students, but will advise students as to the appropriate procedures for their application to be nominated by their school's designated Goldwater Faculty Representative.

-If an institution chooses to nominate more than one student, these nominees may reside in the same state or district or they may be from different states or districts.
+If an institution chooses to nominate more than one student, these students may reside in the same state or district or they may be from different states or districts.

 Each participating institution must appoint a faculty representative to serve as liaison between the institution and the Foundation.